paolareategui/leafletApp/README.md

 - react-native-screens: ~3.10.1,
 - yup: ^0.32.11

+### Test user accounts

+- User 1: | username: carmen@mail.com | password: 1234
+- User 2: | username: tc@mail.com | password: 4321

 ### Other

-A lottie animation will play for 2 seconds when launching the app
+- A lottie animation will play for 2 seconds when launching the app.

 ## Authors